Trachycarpus fortunei

-Trachycarpus fortunei, also known as the Chusan palm, Chinese windmill palm, or simply the Windmill palm, is a species of hardy evergreen palm tree in the family Arecaceae, native to parts of China, Japan, Myanmar and India.
+Trachycarpus fortunei, also known as the Chusan palm, Chinese windmill palm, hemp palm, or simply windmill palm, is a species of hardy evergreen palm tree in the family Arecaceae, native to parts of China, Japan, Myanmar and India.

 Description

-Growing to 12-20 ft tall, Trachycarpus fortunei is a single-stemmed fan palm.
-The diameter of the trunk is up to 15-30 in.
-Its texture is very rough, with the persistent leaf bases clasping the stem as layers of coarse dark grey-brown fibrous material.
+Growing to 12-20 m tall, Trachycarpus fortunei is a single-stemmed fan palm.
+The trunk is up to 15-30 cm diameter, with a very rough texture with the persistent leaf bases clasping the stem as layers of coarse dark grey-brown fibrous material.
 The leaves have long petioles which are bare except for two rows of small spines, terminating in a rounded fan of numerous leaflets.
 Each leaf is 140–190 cm long, with the petiole 60–100 cm long, and the leaflets up to 90 cm long.
 It is a somewhat variable plant, especially as regards its general appearance; and some specimens are to be seen with leaf segments having straight and others having drooping tips.